Prompt Engineering Platforms That Actually Work: 2025’s Top Picks

 3.1 Maxim AI Prompt Management

-Best For: Teams that need an all-in-one pipeline covering prompt authoring, versioning, data-driven evals, agent simulation, and live observability.
+Best For: Teams that need an end-to-end platform covering a collaborative Prompt IDE, auto and human evals, agent simulation, and live observability.

-Killer Feature: Bifrost gateway abstracts every major LLM vendor and region.
+Extra: Maxim AI provides Bifrost, an LLM gateway that abstracts every major LLM provider without you have to make changes to your code every time you change models.
 One API key routes traffic to OpenAI, Anthropic or Cohere with automatic failover and cost tracking.
+And its 40x faster than LiteLLM.

 How It Works